dammielarey/dammielarey/README.md

 Nice to meet you!

 I am Hezekiah Omosanya.
-I write and Html, JavaScript and learning devOps .
+I write Html, Css and JavaScript.

 You can reach me [on twitter](https://twitter.com/dammielarey)